BautaGmbH/publicdocs/README.md

-# BAUTA's public installation and usage documentation for BAUTA's Drinnenbox
+# Public installation and usage documentation for BAUTA's Drinnenbox